 Information Unique to the Training

-The certification exam is five hours in duration and administered at the conclusion of class.
+The certification exam is five hours long and administered when the course concludes.

 Courses to Complete

 AHE-149: Medical Terminology for Health Careers